olgabot/cheatsheets/git.md

 # Git is stupid !!!
+Let's create some conflict and try to resolve it.

 ## When you `git pull` and get merge conflicts